Spirits can be playful and move things where they like them.

 She moves items around to her liking.

 This female spirit can be playful.
-She does little pranks and jokes to let the living that she is still there.
+She performs little pranks and jokes to let the living that she is still there.

 Watch What You Say